Stonebridge City Farm

 Stonebridge City Farm is an urban farm in St Ann's, Nottingham, England.
-Created in 1980, it is relatively small in size, being sited in an area of regeneration, on the footprint of a school and grounds that was originally planned to have been built there.
+Created in 1978, it is a 3-acre site, in an area of regeneration, on the footprint of a school and grounds that were originally planned to have been built there.

-Overview

-The farm is a community facility with gardens, wild green space, farm animals, a café, shop, a play area for children, toilets, hand washing facilities and a barn.
+The farm has gardens, a café, a shop, a play area for children, toilets, hand washing facilities, and a barn.
 It is a registered charity, hosts educational visits and work experience, is run entirely on grants and donations, and has staff and volunteers.
-In January 2020, local Police donated equipment confiscated from drugs crime for use on the Farm, including fertiliser, tools and hardware.

 History

-The St. Ann's area of Nottingham underwent a great deal of slum clearance starting in the 1960s and 1970s, making way for more-modern council housing.
-Although much of the area was regenerated, a school that was planned for the site was cancelled and the land became derelict.
-Urban farms had started to appear in the Netherlands, and in 1977 started to be discussed for this site.
-By 17 August 1978 a lease was signed, and a barn erected in May 1980.
+The St. Ann's area of Nottingham underwent a great deal of slum clearance starting in the 1960s and 1970s, making way for more modern council housing.
+Although much of the area was regenerated, a school that was planned for the site was canceled, and the land became derelict.
+Urban farms had started to appear in the Netherlands and, in 1977, started to be discussed for this site.
+By 17 August 1978, a lease was signed, and a barn was erected in May 1980.

 Gardens

 The farm has a number of areas of cultivation, from orchards and greenhouses to more formal gardens and wild spaces.
 Fruit and vegetables grown there are used in the kitchens of the on-site café, or sold either in the shop or a stall on the nearby Sneinton Market.
 Bees are also kept, both as pollinators and to harvest their honey.

-The gardens have won a number of awards, such as the Civic Trust "Green Flag" award (national standard for parks) and the Royal Horticultural Society/Nottingham in Bloom Gold Medal.
+Stonebridge City Farm Gardens have won a number of awards, firstly winning the Civic Trust "Green Flag" award (a national standard for parks) in 2010.
+The gardens won the Royal Horticultural Society in Bloom Bronze and Gold Medals.
+In 2011, the gardens won the Outstanding award in the East Midlands Bloom Finals.

+In January 2020, local police donated confiscated equipment from drug crimes for use on the farm, including fertilizer, tools, and hardware.

+In 2022, the gardens won a Civic Trust "Green Flag" Community Award.

 Animals

 Livestock

-A number of animals of many different sizes are kept.
-Although these change over time – the farm rescues unwanted animals – rare breed pigs, cows, goats, sheep, Shetland ponies and donkeys are usually to be seen in the paddocks around the farm.
-A large number of chickens, ducks, turkeys and geese are kept, partly for the eggs they provide.
-There are also smaller animals such as guinea pigs and rabbits, which may be handled by the public and an aviary of exotic birds (which may not).
+Several animals of many different sizes are kept.
+Although these change over time – the farm rescues unwanted animals – kunekune pigs, cows, goats, sheep, and ponies are usually to be seen in the paddocks around the farm.
+A large number of chickens, ducks, quails and geese are kept, partly for the eggs they provide.
+There are also smaller animals such as guinea pigs and rabbits and an aviary of exotic birds both of which may not be touched.

 Wildlife

-The farm is also surrounded by trees and shrubs, which attract wild birds.
-Events such as the RSPB "Feed the Birds Day" are often staffed by members of the local RSPB group.
+Events such as the RSPB "Feed the Birds Day" for the wild birds are often staffed by members of the local RSPB group.
 There are also other wildlife events such as pond dipping held there.

-Education and work experience
+Education

 The farm encourages school visits so that urban children can learn about farm life.
 It offers courses on beekeeping and gardening, placements for students studying animal-related courses, and supports people with special needs.
-As well as working outdoors, it has an education building with a purpose-built classroom.
+It has an education building with a purpose-built classroom.
 The farm hosts a work club for over-18s.